-In other words, think of us like the Truth Campaign that raises awareness on the harms of smoking, but for porn.
+In other words, think of us like the Truth Campaign (they raise awareness on the harms of smoking), but for porn.

 Founded in 2009, our organization is all about giving visibility to the already-existing data, studies, and personal experiences that illustrate how porn is anything but harmless entertainment.
 We also create resources to help friends, families, youth, partners, parents, and community groups have healthy and productive conversations about the proven harms of porn.

 Until now, we’ve created resources including conversation-starting apparel, thought-provoking video campaigns, social images and infographics to spark conversations on social media, over 1,000 blog posts to help educate the millions of people visiting every year, and our brand new three-part docuseries that’s great for all ages and free to watch.
 We also give interactive and age-appropriate school presentations.

 Now, we’re adding a new resource to our growing resources: Fight the New Drug’s first-ever podcast.

 Consider Before Consuming, a podcast by Fight the New Drug

 Think about all of the things you consider every day to help keep yourself, your loved ones, and your community happy, healthy, and hopeful.